GeorgeSeif/Semantic-Segmentation-Suite/README.md

 # Semantic Segmentation Suite in TensorFlow

+## News

+- The current version of this repo works with grayscale labels.
+I.e the labels only have one channel, where each pixel has the value of its class (so for 12 classes, the labels are integers 0 to 11).
+I'm currently working on fixing this to work with colour image labels.

+- The DeepLabV3 model is on the way!

 ## Description
 This repository serves as a Semantic Segmentation Suite.
 The goal is to easily be able to implement, train, and test new Semantic Segmentation models!
 Complete with the following: